TheOnionBay/TORrents/docs/index.md

 bytes long).
 The field `payload` is encrypted with the AES key, and contains the data for extending the tunnel.

 Instead of a key, we could very well send key material (a seed) so the node generates the key on its own with a key derivation function.
-It's basically the same, so we will send the key directly to simplify things.
+In addition to this simplified Needham-Schroeder key exchange, the codebase contains the necessary Diffie-Hellman key agreement protocol if it was to be used.

 The decrypted payload should be interpreted as a JSON object, and has the following structure: